 Young parents make the first call to Durham Family Resources seeking assistance around several family issues.
-Respite is often a beginning topic of conversation because many families assume we provide traditional respite support.
+Respite is often a beginning topic of conversation because many families connect with us via respiteservices.com.
 Initial conversations with families often involve offering a new conceptualization of the term 'respite'.
 Conversations over time facilitate a renewed vision for the child.